-Our brief was to display 100% of the World Cultures collection (over 5000 objects), in innovative yet cost effective ways that responded to visitors personal needs and interests.
+Our brief was to work alongside the team of volunteers to help facilitate the co-design process, finding solutions to display 100% of the World Cultures collection (over 5000 objects), in innovative yet cost effective ways that responded to visitors' personal needs and interests.

 Visitors were asked what five things do every person across the globe experience.
-The top six results informed our themes and zones for display, and helped us make connections between people and places.
+The top six results informed the themes and zones for display, and helped to make connections between people and places.
 Our common threads were Beliefs, Conflict, Adorning, Furnishing, Communicating and Consuming.

 At every stage of the project, ideas were informed and then tested with the public in a series of events that featured artists and musicians, responding in their own unique way to the collection.
 The result is a simple modular design approach using natural materials and minimal interpretation, which is continuing to be co-produced with visitors over the life of the exhibition.